How to Avoid Student Loans: One Mother’s Advice

 So she didn’t take the free visit, didn’t apply, and didn’t risk falling in love with that school.

 Instead, she focused on other great schools that had a net price estimate that would be at (preferably far below) our EFC.

 My Top College Advice

 I thought sharing what I’ve learned might help some parents and students who are entering the process right now.
-As a parent who went through this in 2016 with my oldest son, in 2018 with my DD, and is currently going through it again for 2019 with two more kids, this is my advice:
+As a parent who went through this in 2016 with my oldest son, in 2018 with my daughter, and again in 2019 with two more children, this is my advice:

 Be selective about which schools you’ll even consider.
 And remember, it’s the net price (and whether or not it includes loans) that should be the determining factor as to how affordable any school will wind up being.

-You can choose which schools your student will love but it’s a whole lot easier to choose which not-to-love from the beginning of your selection process vs. the end.
+You can’t choose which schools your student will love but it’s a whole lot easier to choose which not to love from the beginning of your selection process vs. the end.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT

 JOIN ONE OF OUR FACEBOOK GROUPS: